pneyrinck/corecontrol/README.md

 ###### Core Control Module Roles

 A Core Control module's behavior depends on whether it is a 'model' or a 'surface' which is very simple distinction, but incredibly important.
 Core Control uses the software design pattern known as 'model-view-adapter' which is described here: https://en.wikipedia.org/wiki/Model–view–adapter.
 Core Control modules must implement a behavior appropriate to its role.
 There are two roles at this time: "model" and "surface".
 The "surface" role is equivalent to the "view" role in the 'model-view-adapter' pattern.
 A data "model" is remotely controlled by one or more "surfaces."
-An "adapter" implements a mapping between a model and surface so that almost anything can control almost anything.
-It is helpful to understand these things about model and surface roles:
+An optional "adapter" implements a mapping between a model and surface so that almost anything can control almost anything.It is helpful to understand these things about model and surface roles:

 * A model can be controlled by one or more surfaces simultaneously.
 * A surface typically controls a model.